l7mp/stunner/doc/MONITORING.md

 helm install prometheus stunner/stunner-prometheus
 ```

-The chart creates a ready-to-use Prometheus+Grafana stack in the `monitoring` namespace: installs Prometheus along with the prometheus-operator, and Grafana; configures PodMonitor for monitoring STUNner pods, and sets up Prometheus as a datasource for Grafana.

 ### Configuration and Usage

-The helm chart deploys a ready-to-use Prometheus and Grafana stack.
-But, it leaves the user to configure the visualization in Grafana.
-This involves two tasks: set up the Grafana dashboard, and visualize the STUNner metrics.
+The helm chart deploys a ready-to-use Prometheus and Grafana stack, and lets the user setup its metric visualization in Grafana.
+An interactive way to visualize STUNner metrics is to use the Grafana dashboard.

-#### Setup Grafana dashboard
+#### Access the Grafana dashboard

 The Grafana dashboard is available at the `grafana` NodePort service IP and port 80.